The Heart of Wetona

 The Heart of Wetona is a 1919 American silent adventure drama film directed by Sidney Franklin and starring Norma Talmadge, Fred Huntley, and Thomas Meighan.
+The film is preserved in several film archives.

 Plot

 The film tells the story of some Comanche Indians and their preparations for a Corn Dance.
 The father of Wetona finds out she loves a white man.